 - Snuggle as often as possible.
 I know you probably already know this, but I don’t want you to forget it.
 Delegate when you can in the area of home management, order take out, and just be.
 You will never have the ability to binge watch every episode of Army Wives while nursing a baby again.
 There are going to be days you look around your house and think “Damn, I should put this baby down and do something productive.”
 Netflix might even passively aggressively judge you and ask if you’re still watching.
 Click that yes button and carry on.

 - Stop using search engines.
+If you’re a new mum, raising a baby is a daunting task.
+You will worry about anything and everything.
+Baby shudders are nothing to worry about according to best for mums.
+If your baby has a shudder, it certainly does not mean they’re having some sort of fit or seizure.
 I can’t tell you how many health conditions I diagnosed my son with when he was a baby.
 Search engines and new babies are not a good combo.
-Search Engines never come back and say, “everything is fine, this is totally age appropriate.”
+Search Engines rarely come back and say, “everything is fine, this totally ages appropriate.”

 - I’m giving you permission now to use formula, if you want.
 Sometimes, that is what you need: permission.
 I nursed my babies and I was a pretty passionate nurser, but that all changed when I realized how unkind people were being to my friends who chose to use formula.
 THEY ARE FEEDING THEIR BABY.
 That is a great first start to life.
 My husband is the best person I know, and he grew up drinking formula.
 He is also a genius, so formula on.

 - Do things that make you happy, too!
 Wear makeup, buy a cute outfit you feel confident in, invest in that gym membership with two hours of daily childcare.